ZuzanaHarcarikova/Pizza-Sales-Analysis/README.md

 # Table of Contents
 1. Introduction

-1. Overview Dashboard
+2. Overview Dashboard
 3. Dataset
+5. Python EDA
+6. SQL
+7. SQL + Power BI
+8. Usage

+## Dataset

 I have downloaded the dataset from the platform Kaggle.
 This dataset contains detailed information about pizza orders, including specifics about the pizza variants, quantities, pricing, dates, times, and categorization details.

 Source: https://www.kaggle.com/datasets/nextmillionaire/pizza-sales-dataset/data

-5. Python EDA
+## Python EDA

 I have performed exploratory data analysis (EDA) using Python.
   1. I have quickly verified the structure of the data to analyze.